-When integrating Bomgar PA with a password vault system like Bomgar Vault, you can seamlessly access your website accounts without viewing the login screen or entering any credentials using credential injection.
+When integrating Bomgar PA with a password vault system, you can seamlessly access your website accounts without viewing the login screen or entering any credentials using credential injection.

 The following list of URLs are certified to work with Web Jump Items and credential injection:

 |VMware Web Client||